 Stirred by correspondence with three friends, and punctuated by two historic events, the past week has been a whirlwind of emotions.

 My good friend Greg is the smartest person I personally know when it comes to understanding the complex web of factors behind impending environmental collapse.
 He also has a keen moral vision.
-A high school math teacher, his convictions are rooted in personal integrity.
+A high school math teacher, his convictions are rooted in spiritually-formed personal integrity.
 He’s taken part in dozens of environmental direct actions, including several stays in jail, for acts of civil disobedience.

 Right: Photo by Brian Gordon, Asheville Citizen-Times

 A frequent topic of conversation is this gnarly dilemma: How do you tell the truth about what we’re up against without counseling despair?

 Just last year the UN Intergovernmental Panel on Climate Change reported that humankind has a bare dozen years left before dramatic, potentially catastrophic climate change occurs.
 And just this week the World Meteorological Organization reported that ecological collapse is proceeding faster than previously thought.

 The really scary thing is that we likely won’t know where the point of no return is before we actually cross it.